 3 bacon strips, cooked and crumbled

 Place turnips, 1/2 teaspoon of salt and sugar in a saucepan; cover with water.
 Cover and cook until turnips are tender, about 15-20 minutes; drain well and mash (do not add milk or butter).
 Set aside.

 In another saucepan, melt butter; stir in the flour and remaining salt until smooth.
 Add milk; bring to a boil.
 Cook and stir for 2 minutes.
 Beat egg yolks in a small bowl; gradually stir in 1/2 cup hot milk mixture.
 Return all to pan; cook and stir for 1 minute.
 Stir in turnips; remove from the heat.
 Beat egg whites until stiff peaks form; fold into batter.
-Spoon into a greased 11-in. x 7-in. glass baking dish.
+Spoon into a greased 11x7-in. glass baking dish.
 Sprinkle with bacon.
 Bake, uncovered, at 350° for 30 minutes or until golden brown.
-Yield: 6-8 servings.